Stanley E. Porter, BA, MA, MA, PhD

 David I. Yoon, BA, MDiv, ThM, PhD

 I am a lecturer in Greek and completed a PhD in New Testament with a dissertation now published as: A Discourse Analysis of Galatians and the New Perspective on Paul (Linguistic Biblical Studies 17; Leiden: Brill, 2019).
 I have a very broad interest in New Testament studies, including Jesus, Paul, Greek linguistics, the Gospels, hermeneutics, papyrology and textual criticism, literary criticism, and NT history and background, among others.
-I also appreciate the Old Testament/Hebrew Bible.
 I have published in these areas and have presented on these topics at various academic conferences (see publication list).
-In addition to my academic activities, I serve as lead pastor at Renforth Church in Toronto and hang out with my two boxer pups, Lucy and Winston, in my “spare” time.
+In addition to my academic activities, I serve as lead pastor and hang out with my two boxer pups, Lucy and Winston, in my spare time.